Honoring the Osage People and their Ancestral Homeland

 As an institute that is focused on preserving and renewing the environment through plant science, it is important for us to recognize and honor Indigenous people as the original stewards of the land and nature’s first defenders.

-In an effort to raise awareness and honor the Osage tribe throughout the year, an Osage Tribe flag will be added to our flag gallery, which celebrates the home countries of our community members.
-The Danforth Center has also added a Land Acknowledgement statement to our website.
+To raise awareness and honor the Osage Nation throughout the year, we have added an Osage Nation flag to our flag gallery, which celebrates the home countries of our community members.
+The Danforth Center has also added a Land Acknowledgment statement to our website.

 In addition, plans are in progress to place a sign at the entrance of our reconstructed native Missouri prairie habitat to share information about the ancestral homeland of the Osage people and their forced displacement.
 The sign also seeks to celebrate and honor the Osage people of the past, present, and future.